S-aiueo32/TripNet/README.md

 In a training, we use 3 networks sharing their parameters and triplet image sets.
 Learning through triplet loss, we gain the parameters.
-After the training, TripNet simply works as a vectorizer. it is the implementation with Python+TensorFlow.
+After the training, TripNet simply works as a vectorizer.
+Here is the implementation with Python+TensorFlow.

 ## Requirements
 Our environment is built on Windows 10 with Anaconda.